docker/docs/content/desktop/extensions-sdk/design/_index.md

 Docker Desktop's UI is written in React and [MUI](https://mui.com/) (using Material UI to specific).
 This is the only officially supported framework for building extensions, and the one that our `init` command automatically configures for you.
 Using it brings significant benefits to authors:

-- You can use our [Material UI theme](https://www.npmjs.com/package/@docker/docker-mui-theme) to automatically replicate Docker Desktop's look & feel.
+- You can use our [Material UI theme](https://www.npmjs.com/package/@docker/docker-mui-theme) to automatically replicate Docker Desktop's look and feel.
 - In future, we'll release utilities and components specifically targeting this combination (e.g. custom MUI components, or React hooks for interacting with Docker).

 Read our [MUI best practices](mui-best-practices.md) guide to learn future-proof ways to use MUI with Docker Desktop.